chromice/ae/README.md

 ## Database

-Database library lets you make queries to MySQL database, and exposes a simple abstraction for tables and transactions.
+Database library lets you make queries to a MySQL database, and exposes a simple <abbr title="object-oriented">OO</abbr> abstraction for individual records.

 You must to provide connection parameters first: